 The experiment was conducted at Citrus Research Station, Bangladesh Agricultural Research Institute (BARI), Jaintapur, Sylhet.
 Four exotic sweet orange germplasm viz.
-CS Jai-003, CS Jai-012, CS Jai-051and CS Jai-209 were used as the study material along with BARI Malta-1 as check.
-The experiment was laid out in a Randomized Complete Block Design (RCRD) with three replications.
-One-year-old cleft grafts were planted in July 2018 at a spacing of 3m × 3m using pummelo as rootstock.
+CS Jai-003, CS Jai-012, CS Jai-051and CS Jai-209 were used as the study material along with BARI Malta-1 as a check variety.
+The experiment was laid out in a Randomized Complete Block Design (RCBD) with three replications.
+One-year-old cleft grafts were planted in July 2018 at a spacing of 3m × 3m, using pummelo as rootstock.
 A single tree of each germplasm constituted the unit of replication.
-The experimental site is located at 36 m above sea level, with coordinates of 25°13562' N latitude and 92°13217' E longitude.
-The average annual rainfall is 3500-6000 mm, with more than 80% of it falling between June and July.
-The soil at the experimental site was a sandy loam texture soil with a pH of 4.8, and 1.28% organic carbon.
+The experimental site is located 36 m above sea level, at coordinates of 25°13562' N latitude and 92°13217' E longitude.
+The average annual rainfall is 3500-6000 mm, with over 80% occuring between June and July.
+The soil at the experimental site is sandy loam, with a pH of 4.8 and 1.28% organic carbon.
 The trees were fertilized with recommended manure and fertilizers at the beginning and end of the rainy season.
 The plants were nourished with manures and fertilizers at a rate of cow dung 10kg, urea 200g, TSP 100g, MP 150g, Gypsum 50g, Borax 15g and Zinc Sulfate 15g.
-Fertilizers were used in two splits; one before rainy season at May and another after rainy season at September (Mandol et al., 2014).
-Insecticides were used to reduce the infestation of leaf minor when new flushes immerged.
-Cupravit 50WP (Copper oxichloride + Mancozeb) with 7g/L of water were applied to control canker and other fungal disease.
-Bordeaux paste was used to control lichen infestation and Bordeaux paste applied twice in a year for reducing lichen twice in the fruiting season; first after rainy season and second before the rain starts.
+Fertilizers were applied in two splits; one before the rainy season in May and the other after the rainy season in September (Mandol et al., 2014).
+Insecticides were applied to reduce leaf minor infestation when new flushes immerged.
+Cupravit 50WP (Copper oxichloride + Mancozeb) with 7g/L of water was applied to control canker and other fungal disease.
+Bordeaux paste was applied to control lichen infestation and Bordeaux paste applied twice in a year for reducing lichen twice in the fruiting season; first after the rainy season and second before the rain start.
 Light pruning was done where necessary.
-Data on tree growth as well as quantitative characteristics were recorded using ‘Descriptors for Citrus’ published by IPGRI in (1999).
+Data on tree growth and quantitative traits were recorded using the ‘Descriptors for Citrus’ published by IPGRI in (1999).
 Tree volume was calculated by using the formula of Castle (1983).
 Tree Volume = 16 π × plant height × (2r) 2, where 2r = (East-West spread + North-South spread)/2.
-At harvest, mature green-stage fruits were collected and their weights were recorded using a digital balance.
-Parameters including TSS, acidity, and juice content were evaluated in compliance with the Association of Official Analytical Chemists’ (A.O.A.C., 2005) guidelines.
-Data were analyzed statistically using MSTAT-C program.
-Mean was calculated and analysis of variance for each of the characters was performed by F test (Variance Ratio).
-Difference between treatments was evaluated by Duncan’s Multiple Range (DMRT) test at 5% level of significance (Gomez and Gomez, 1984).
+Fruits were harvested at the mature green stage, and their weights were recorded using a digital balance.
+Parameters including TSS, titrable acidity, and juice content were evaluated in compliance with the Association of Official Analytical Chemists’ (A.O.A.C., 2005) guidelines.
+Data were statistically analyzed using MSTAT-C software.
+Means were calculated, and analysis of variance for each of the characters was performed using the F test (Variance Ratio).
+The differences among treatments were compared using Duncan’s Multiple Range Test(DMRT) at a 5% level of significance (Gomez and Gomez, 1984).

 Result and Discussion